CCPC Logo

 Visit Website

 Pennsylvania Department of Transportation This program provides financial assistance to municipalities, councils of governments, businesses, economic development organizations, public transportation agencies, rail freight, passenger rail, and ports to improve transportation assets that enhance communities, pedestrian safety, and transit revitalization.
-The FY 2024-2025 application period is now closed.
-The 2023-2024 awards included funding to the Borough of Phoenixville, East Whiteland Township, and West Bradford Township.
+The statewide program opens once each year.

 Transportation Alternatives Set-Aside (TA Set-Aside)